kshakir/homebridge-ecowitt/README.md

 # Ecowitt Sensors Homebridge Plugin

-**NOTE: This is a fork of [homebridge-ecowitt](https://github.com/@conquistadore/homebridge-ecowitt) that adds the following functionality:**
+**NOTE: This is a fork of [homebridge-ecowitt](https://github.com/@bzwan/homebridge-ecowitt) that adds the following functionality:**
-- Adds WH32 support
+- Adds WH90 support
-- Allows different versions of the GW1100 station
-- Creates a (fake) thermostat tile for temperature sensors so they show up as a seperate tile in Homekit.
-- Fixed an issue with existing accessories in the EcoWittPlatform
+- Issue with piezo rain sensors fixed (at least EasyWeather v5.1.1 and Console Firmware v1.9.0 required).

 A Homebridge plugin providing support for a wide range of **Ecowitt** sensors.